roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Precautions for upgrading CoreDNS.md

 diff /tmp/ipvsadm_timeout_old /tmp/ipvsadm_timeout_new
 ```

-For more information about how to manage multiple ECS instances at a time, see [Manage multiple instances]().
+For more information about how to use OOS to manage multiple ECS instances at a time, see [Manage multiple instances]().

-## Configure kube-dns
+## Configure the kube-dns Service

 **Use the ACK console**